i0Ek3/niter.top/content/post.md

 Here's thing.

+## 2022-05-30

+What can you do without your current job?

 ## 2022-05-19

 What I'm looking for?
 What am I doing here for now?
 I cannot figure it out, and I've been so tired.
 I just want to go somewhere where I can enjoy quiet and have some time to think.